 Books for Flyfishers

 How to Choose & Use Fly-tying Thread was prepared for UNI Products by Paul C Marriner and Gale's End Press.
-This 53-page digital booklet, sized for tablet viewing, aims to help beginning fly-tiers understand the types and sizes of fly-tying threads and how they can best be used to tie today's incredible variety of fly patterns.
+This 53-page digital booklet is available in three formats: a PDF file optimized for tablet or larger screens, a .mobi file for Kindles and Kindle apps and an ePub version for phones or eReaders.
+It aims to help beginning fly-tiers understand the types and sizes of fly-tying threads and how they can best be used to tie today's incredible variety of fly patterns.
 It is also a valuable teaching aid.
 More advanced tiers may find new insights into thread manipulation techniques and the sizing distortions present in today's marketplace.
 Some of the topics covered in the booklet are: 1) thread materials, construction, and sizes; 2) basic thread operations such as tying-in and tying-off; 3) dubbing techniques; and 4) spinning hair.
 All techniques are fully illustrated with color photographs, more than 90 in all.
 UNI Products offers threads to tie everything from a 1/8" long caenis mayfly for trout to a 12" Sea Habit Bucktail for marlin.

-Modern Atlantic Salmon Flies, Digital Edition, (print edition is sold out) has 477 pages optimised for tablets and phones as well as laptop and desktop computers.
+Modern Atlantic Salmon Flies, Digital Edition, (print edition is sold out) has 477 pages optimized for tablets and phones as well as laptop and desktop computers.
+A version for Kindle or Kindle apps is available from Amazon.
 With only a very few exceptions each pattern has its own page with a large, quality, image.
 Like the second print edition it features 417 fully-described patterns, with colour photos and recipes for about 40 more; an increase of almost 25% over the first edition.
 Text-only descriptions are typically variations of patterns with an image.
 Two new patterns have been added and one that appeared in the first two print editions deleted.
 Recipes and images of many salmon flies can be found on the web, but few are shown as tied by the originator; more than 75% of the patterns in Modern Atlantic Salmon Flies are.

 The print edition of Atlantic Salmon: A Fly Fishing Reference appeared in 2006 and quickly sold out.
-A revised and updated edition is now available in two digital formats, pdf and for Kindle or Kindle apps.
+A revised and updated edition is now available here as a PDF and from Amazon for Kindle or Kindle apps.